-Spike Lee has been making films for a quarter century, and while he's had both misfires and masterpieces, the one thing you can say about his films is that they are never, ever boring.
+Spike Lee has been making films for a little more than a quarter century, and while he's had both misfires and masterpieces, the one thing you can say about his movies is that they are never, ever boring.
 We went through the Lee canon and ruthlessly ranked his films, from worst to best.
-We included only his theatrical releases (Lee has made several television documentaries and even a TV pilot) with one notable exception, because it's one of his masterworks.
+We included only his theatrical releases — Lee has made several television documentaries and even a TV pilot — with one notable exception (his Katrina doc for HBO, When the Levees Broke), because it's one of his masterworks.
 Read on to see our choices, and then weigh in with your own rankings below.
 (Read Will Leitch's interview with Spike Lee here.)

 10. Passing Strange (2008): Those who can’t stand Lee’s showy indulgences should note that Passing Strange, one of his best films of the new century, is among his least intrusive.
 Filming Negro Problem front man Stew’s Tony-winning rock musical near the end of its Broadway run, Lee lets the autobiographical story of a young artist’s (Daniel Breaker) journey from South Central to Europe do all the heavy lifting.
 Funny, joyous, incredibly moving, Passing Strange touches on several of Lee’s favorite themes (race, family) but his underrated gift for working with actors is on full display here.

 9. She's Gotta Have It (1986): Famously shot in two weeks on a nonexistent budget, Lee’s first film is completely all over the place, part in-your-face polemic, part Buppie–Woody Allen–esque social comedy.
 Like its main character — Spike’s Mars Blackmon, soon to be immortalized in Michael Jordan commercials — it’s obnoxious, loud, incorrigible, and completely ingratiating, in spite of its self.